IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 ### 15. Workflow Answer Table

 This section outlines how to retrieve data from the Workflow Answer table using the provided endpoint.
-You have the flexibility to fetch specific data by including workflow Ids, workflow type Ids, and workflows.
-The Unit type endpoint also supports pagination for managing large datasets effectively.
+You have the flexibility to fetch specific data by including workflow Answer Ids, workflow Ids, workflow question Ids, category Answer Index, category Revision Index, question Answer Index, question Revision Index, workflow Answer, lastModifiedStartDate and lastModifiedEndDate.
+The Workflow Answer endpoint also supports pagination for managing large datasets effectively.

 > Example Request